In this Kitchen Nightmares episode, Gordon Ramsay visits Moore Place in Esher, Surrey.

 Gordon decides to use Mother’s day to relaunch the restaurant.

-The restaurant has 181 bookings for that day so he came up with the idea of serving chicken, carved at the table to take pressure off the kitchen.
+He has the idea of serving chicken carved at the table to take pressure off the kitchen.

-He gets all the staff to learn how to carve cooked chickens and they will practice in time for the relaunch.
+He gets all the staff to learn how to carve cooked chickens.

 Gordon notices that Richard and Nick had overbooked the restaurant out of greediness.

-They move the furniture about to improve the look of the restaurant and Gordon tests Richard again to see how fast he can carve a chicken.
+Gordon tests Richard again to see how fast he can carve a chicken.

 On relaunch, the chickens are cooking and Andy cooks a ribeye of beef with all the trimmings.